 The little girl is 10 years old but has already made a name for herself in the golf circuit.
-She has won 11 out of the past 12 tournaments she played in and has received coaching from LPGA pro Kris Tschetter.
-Experts in the field believe that she already has enough talent to earn a full ride to the college of her choice and could possible play professionally as an adult.
+She has won 11 out of the last 12 tournaments she played in and has received coaching from LPGA pro-Kris Tschetter.
+Experts in the field believe that she already has enough talent to earn a full ride to the college of her choice and could possibly play professionally as an adult.

 Her parents have been at odds over her custody for the past seven years.
 In a recent ruling, the judge ordered that the child not play in any golf tournaments for the next 12 months.
 She is also limited to no more than one round of golf per week, and cannot train with any golf pro other than her father.
 That has led to outrage among the golf community and some have complained directly to the PGA Tour Commissioner.